Frequently Asked Questions

 5. Guar Gum: Clinical trials have demonstrated that guar gum is ineffective for weight loss and can lead to adverse effects such as abdominal pain, flatulence, and diarrhea.

-6. Chromium picolinate: It has limited evidence supporting its effectiveness and lacks sufficient safety data.
+6. Chromium Picolinate: It has limited evidence supporting its effectiveness and lacks sufficient safety data.

 How do I maintain my weight loss?